-In 2010, approximately 80% of our total spending on raw materials and components were sourced from approximately 50 suppliers.
+In 2011, approximately 80% of our total spending on raw materials and components were sourced from approximately 50 suppliers.
 All of the suppliers from which we purchase the raw materials and components used in our business are fully validated suppliers, meaning the suppliers' manufacturing processes and inputs have been validated under a production part approval process, or PPAP.
 Furthermore, there are only a limited number of suppliers for certain of the materials used in our business, such as corrosion-resistant steel.
 As a result, our business is subject to the risk of additional price fluctuations and periodic delays in the delivery of our raw materials or components if supplies from a validated supplier are interrupted and a new supplier must be validated or materials and components must be purchased from a supplier without a completed PPAP.
 Any such price fluctuations or delays, if material, could harm our profitability or operations.
 In addition, the loss of a supplier could result in material cost increases or reduce our production capacity.
 We also cannot guarantee we will be able to maintain favorable arrangements and relationships with these suppliers.
 An increase in the cost or a sustained interruption in the supply or shortage of some of these raw materials or components that may be caused by a deterioration of our relationships with suppliers or by events such as natural disasters, power outages, labor strikes, or the like could negatively impact our business, results of operations and financial condition.
-To date, the March 2011 Japanese earthquake and tsunami have not had a material effect on our supply chain or business.